sebihojda/basic-frontend-starter/README.md

 # JSHeroes Bootcamp - Frontend starter

 This is the basic starter for getting into frontend development.
-It consists of some config files (package.json, package-lock.json) and the 3 main files where we'll be writing code:
+It consists of some config files (package.json, package-lock.json) and a `src` folder with the 3 main files we'll be writing code in:
 - index.html
 - style.css
 - script.js

 Both style and script files are already loaded in the main html file.
 The html file can be open directly in the browser or via a static server by running the following command in a terminal:
 ```
-npm install
+yarn
-npm run start
+yarn start
 ```

 ## What we build